Vyral/greg-mcdaniel/_drafts/a-shift-is-underway-in-our-market.md

 {% include youtube.html %}

-Our market is going through a slowdown, so if you’re a seller, you need to put your home on the market now.
+<center>Our market is going through a slowdown, so if you’re a seller, you need to put your home on the market now.</center>

 Here are some of the latest statistics from our market and what they mean for you: